-So you have a project that calls for rubber surfacing on a playground, walkway, or other recreational area.
-Maybe you’re excited about it, or maybe you’re worrying about the cost and logistics.
+So you have a project that calls for rubber surfacing on a playground, walkway, or other recreational areas.
+Maybe you’re excited about it, or maybe you’re worried about the cost and logistics.
 What’s the appeal, anyway?

 duraSAFE Colors and Finishes

 It’s true that the brightest colors and most intricate designs in any type of rubber surfacing can be a significant investment, there are also more affordable options that still offer visual appeal.
 Also, while wood fiber is an excellent basic surfacing material for playgrounds that need to be built on a tight budget, rubber surfacing offers three main benefits beyond simple aesthetic appeal:

 - Low-cost or no-cost durability for years to come, because once the rubber is installed, it doesn’t need to be topped up every few years like wood chips.